kanjieater/SubPlz/readme.md

 This tool allows you to use AI models to generate subtitles from only audio, then match the subtitles to an accurate text, like a book.
+It requires a modern GPU with decent VRAM, CPU, and RAM.

 Current State: The transcript will be extremely accurate.
 The timings will be mostly accurate, but may come late or leave early.
 The currently used library for generating those offsets is the best I've found so far that works stably, but leaves much to be desired.
 See the video at the bottom for such an example.